Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Improves the quest description wording for the Bewitchment Altar quest.
 - Includes a description of how to construct the Tinkers' Construct Smeltery in the Smeltery Controller quest.
 - Includes a note that using Silk Touch on the Erebus Mushroom blocks results in obtaining the full mushroom block directly in the Erebus Mushroom quest.
+- Fixes a typo in the Goddess Pearl quest.

 ## Texture Transformations: